platformsh/platformsh-docs/docs/src/guides/django/local/ddev.md

     ddev restart
     ```

-You will now have a local development environment that's in sync with the `new-feature` environment on Platform.sh to work from.
+    You now have a local development environment that's in sync with the `new-feature` environment on Platform.sh to work from.

-15. When finished with your work, shut down DDEV.
+14. When finished with your work, shut down DDEV.

     ```bash
     ddev stop